Ma-Marcinowski/Identificational-Model/README.md

   * However:

-    * The second FC layer consists of 84 neurons (instead of 4096; sigmoid activated), that are tasked with supervised features extraction (fed directly to the output layer, which identifies the authors).
+    * The second FC layer consists of 84 neurons (instead of 4096; sigmoid activated, no batch normalization), that are tasked with supervised features extraction, that are fed directly to the output layer, which identifies the authors.

 * #### 7.2.
 Hyperparameteres (all training updates available at the /Logs/Model_v2.1_Log.csv):